Outside toy kitchen: What is a mud kitchen?

 When it comes to building your mud kitchen we recommend a quick look online to get some ideas.

 Having some vertical space is ideal as it helps to define the area and can be used for hanging pots, pans, and utensils.
 This could be a wall, garden fence or something you build as part of the kitchen.
+We’ve seen old pots, garden furniture, large containers or a built in planter be repurposed as mud kitchens.

 Beyond that, it really is up to you.
-You’ll see plenty of amazing mud kitchen made from wood and pallets but there are plenty of very achievable ideas for those of us with lesser DIY skills.
+You’ll see plenty of amazing mud kitchens made from wood and pallets but there are plenty of very achievable ideas for those of us with lesser DIY skills.

-An Old tyre with a large washing up bowl in makes an excellent sink or mud store, a used cable reel is the perfect table, even a few bricks with a plank of wood on top makes a very passable mud kitchen.
+A water butt or running water tap adds massive play value, but, equally fun, an old tyre with a large washing up bowl in makes an excellent sink or mud store, a used cable reel is the perfect table, even a few bricks with a plank of wood on top makes a very passable mud kitchen.

 Which style of toy kitchen is best is completely up to you, you might decide you’d rather stick to an indoor kitchen or you might end up with both.